NSO-developer/nso-docker/README.md

 ![img](./nso-in-docker-logo.png)

-NOTE: Official Cisco NSO container images are offered for download from https://software.cisco.com, which is entirely different from NSO in Docker.
+> ***NOTE***: Official Cisco NSO container images are offered for download from https://software.cisco.com, which is entirely different from NSO in Docker.
+>

-NSO in Docker is an open-source project that enables users to run NSO in Docker easily.
+>NSO in Docker is an open-source project that enables users to run NSO in Docker easily.

 ## Downloading NSO in Docker for internal Cisco users